13th Khartiia Brigade: History

 In 2023 Khartiia was reformed as a brigade of the National Guard of Ukraine, less than a year after it was founded.

-Early May 2024 saw the brigade fighting in Ocheretyne and Serebriansky Forest.
+Early May 2024 saw the brigade fighting in Ocheretyne and Serebryansky Forest.

 Khartiia has kept their focus on the defense of Kharkiv.
 In May 2024, the brigade was redeployed from the Donetsk region to the Lyptsi direction.
 Khartiia's fighters stopped the massive Russian attack on Kharkiv.
 They faced what brigade commanders called waves of "meat assaults" as dozens of Russian troops would attack positions daily.
 In October of 2024 Russia launched a resumed offensive in Kharkiv.
 The brigade captured seven Russian soldiers and a howitzer.
 As of December 2024, the brigade was still positioned on the front lines in Kharkiv Oblast.

 The brigade has also been on the forefront of advancing new technologies on the battlefield.
 In December 2024, Khartiia Brigade released footage of robotically controlled ground combat vehicles laying anti-tank mines.
 This was part of the first fully robotic ground combat operation in history.
-They have deployed drones for CASEVAC.
+The brigade has multiple success stories employing unmanned ground vehicles, such as the Tarhan, Tor, and Zmii for CASEVAC.
 The Brigade has also advanced anti-drone technology and Ukrainian-made radio technologies utilizing mesh networks.

-Two new Corps were announced in April 2025 as part of a reorganization of the AFU.
-Commanders from Azov and Khartiia were chosen to lead the new Corps.
-In February of 2025 President Zelensky announced Ukraine's Armed Forces would reorganize into a Corps structure.
+Two new corps were announced in April 2025 as part of a reorganization of the AFU.
+Commanders from Azov and Khartiia were chosen to lead the new corps.
+In February of 2025 President Zelensky announced Ukraine's Armed Forces would reorganize into a corps structure.

 In May 2025, the brigade announced that it had recaptured lost positions north of the village of Lyptsi in northern Kharkiv Oblast in cooperation with Ukraine's 92nd Assault Brigade.
 In the same month, the Brigade also announced the formation of an air defense battalion equipped with anti-drone technology.